-The Company affected the consolidation of its common shares (Note 20) based on one post-consolidation common share for each five pre-consolidated common shares.
-All common shares and per share amounts have been retroactively restated to reflect the consolidation.
+On May 24, 2022, the Company affected the consolidation of its common shares (Note 19) based on one post-consolidation common share for each five pre-consolidated common shares.
+The impact was reflected and adjusted such that all common shares and per share amounts have been retroactively restated to reflect the consolidation.